UMUAS/Nav2025-2026/README.md

 # Task 1
 ## 3D Mapping
 Send drone camera video stream to ground control station where it will be recorded and used for 3D mapping where a user can measure distances between selected points.

-## Progress
-- [ ] Easy - DepthAI script that stores IMU + Color + Depth data on the drone's computer (Jetson or Raspberry Pi, TBD).
-All frames are then collected for 3D mapping.
-- [ ] Medium - Create a 3D map from the collected frames.
-Libraries: [RTAB-Map](https://introlab.github.io/rtabmap/)
-- [x] Easy - Implement a distance measurement tool for the 3D map (might not be needed if the 3D mapping library can already do it)

 # Task 2
 ## Stage 1 - Target detection & Initialization